alanbchristie/mp-pico-solar-system/README.md

 ## Installation
 Copy the files in the `pico` directory to the root of the Raspberry Pi Pico.
 `main.py` will run automatically when the explorer is switched on.
-Alternatively, if you don;t want to commit `main.py` to the board you can upload the other files and use [Thonny] to run the app.
+Alternatively, if you don't want to commit `main.py` to the board you can upload the other files and use [Thonny] to run the app.

 ## Using the app